creepersbs/register/TERMS.md

 - Content hosted on the subdomain
 - Any website, service, application, or server reachable through the subdomain
 - Compliance with all applicable laws and regulations

+### Anti-Alt Account Policy
+Creating multiple accounts to bypass the registration limits is strictly prohibited.
+- Accounts will be scrutinized; if an account is found to be an "alt" or created solely for domain hoarding on creepers.sbs, the request will be cancelled.
+- Fraudulent requests create significant delays in our response times for the entire community.

 CH **assumes no responsibility** for: